mobi-hub-company/app.mobi-hub.com/Registration.md

 **SMS Verification**
 _**Note**: SMS Verification is mandatory._
 * ***Country***
-_(Country will be selected and displayed automatically according to the Country selection made in the Country Details Page.)_
+_(Country can be selected and displayed automatically according to the Country selection made in the Country Details Page.)_

 * ***Country Code***
 _(Country code will be displayed automatically according to the Country selection)_